rimsa/CFGgrind/README.md

       }
     }

 To obtain statistics for functions, enable it with _-s functions_.
-To display it for specific functions, combine with the _-f_ option.
+When used alone, this option has the effect of displaying statistics for all functions.
+To view statistics for specific functions, combine it with the _-f_ option.
+This option can be used with multiple function names expressed as regular expressions.

-    $ cfggrind_info -f "test::main" "test::bubble" -s functions -m json test.cfg
+    $ cfggrind_info -s functions -f "test::main" "test::bubble" -m json test.cfg
     [
         {
             cfg: 0x4006de,